Verifier

 Rule summary

-- Two power banks fits the 2026 passenger-facing maximum.
+Two power banks fits the conservative 2026 passenger plan; verify the airline before carrying more.

 Check your device